noudess/docs-main/Lua-Parser.md

 * ./quests/zone/player.lua
 * ./quests/global/player.lua

-Players will also attempt ot load a global Player script that is attached to all Players from the following location:
+Players will also attempt to load a global Player script that is attached to all Players from the following location:
 * ./quests/global/player.lua

 <a name="wiki-item-scripts"></a>